 Freeconomics Versus Donations

-For companies that, due to the recessionary environment, have underutilized staff, donating their time and skills to free work for charities and community organizations can be a wise strategy.
+For companies that have underutilized staff, donating their time and skills to free work for charities and community organizations can be a wise strategy.
 Doing so can create goodwill and improve public relations.
 With the correct projects and pro bono clients, this can generate increased sales when the economy rebounds.
 Moreover, in all business and economic environments, contributing staff time to pro bono work is a way for firms to reduce cash donations while still keeping up a charitable commitment.

 Pro Bono Financial Services